 You may renew books by contacting Circulation in person, by phone (206/543-4086), or by using the "My Library Account" link found on the Library homepage, beneath the catalog search box.

 Materials from Course Reserve and the Reference Area cannot be renewed.
-These materials should be returned to the Circulation Desk; do not deposit them in one of the bookdrops unless the Library is closed.
+These materials should be returned to the Circulation Desk; hand them to a staff member or place them in the Circulation Desk book drop.
+Do not deposit them in one of the other book drops unless the Library is closed.

 What can you do if someone else has checked out a book that you want?